 That high school geometry class — where I was substituting

-for my nephew that day — we found 202.34 notations
+for my nephew that day — we had a little help to find just over

 A YES or NO answer would be a wonderful starting point.